How to Outline a Complete Book Series

 Determine a timeline of events

-Although independent series can theoretically go on forever, interdependent series are typically more grounded in time.
+Although episodic series can theoretically go on forever, interlinked series are typically more grounded in time.
 The story isn’t glued to the same character each time, so you have room to explore either different physical corners of your universe in the same timeframe or the same physical location across various eras, or a combination of the two.
 In any case, a timeline is crucial for making sure each story you write adheres to your unique worldbuilding with it’s rooted history.

 • When does each backstory event occur?